Smart Urban Mobility Laboratory (SUM-Lab)

 Key words of research interests/areas:

-air transportation; machine learning; optimization; environment; energy; equity; sustainability; intermodal transportation; advanced air mobility (AAM); urban air mobility (UAM); emerging technologies and business models in transportation.
+Transportation network modeling; Air transportation; Air traffic management, Applications of machine learning in transportation; Transportation resilience; Advanced air mobility (AAM)/Urban air mobility (UAM); Emerging technologies and business models in transportation.

 Dr. Yu Zhang's Honors and Awards